-Before registering for Travel, be sure to review the information on our COVID-19 (Coronavirus) Travel and Events page.
-The University has imposed travel restrictions on some countries and areas.
+Before registering for Travel, be sure to review the information on our COVID-19 & UCalgary International Travel page to ensure that you are up-to-date on any current restrictions or requirements.

-All students, staff, and volunteers travelling outside of Canada for university business must register on the university's International Travel System as per the university's international travel policy.
-Faculty members are also strongly encouraged to do so.
+All individuals travelling outside of Canada on University business, including to the U.S.A, must register on the university's International Travel System.
 Note: students participating in a Study Abroad program through the International Centre will be registered through their system and are not required to register on this site.

 Registration of international travel is beneficial for both the traveller and the university in the event of an emergency.
 In significant international emergencies, natural disasters, or terrorist attacks, it allows the university to communicate with you to determine if you need assistance.
 It also allows the traveller access to university resources to enable them to find the closest vetted hospital, talk with a physician in multiple languages, determine how to replace their passport, obtain travel advice, or access travel advisory information.